-1. Now plot the data you have just collected on graph paper.
+1. Now plot the data you have just acquired on the graph paper attached at the end of this lab.
 Put the impact velocity on the x axis, and the crater diameter on the y axis.
 (10 points)

 4.7.1 Impact crater questions